sergey-cheperis/nss-nspr-windows/README.md

 ## Required software

-1. Visual Studio 2017 with Windows 8.1 or 10 SDK (not tested with other versions)
+1. Visual Studio 2017 with C++ support, x86 and amd64 platforms, Windows 8.1 or 10 SDK, and ATL (not tested with other versions)
 2. Mozilla Build suite: https://wiki.mozilla.org/MozillaBuild

 ## Usage